appscode/blog/content/post/gke-mariadb/index.md

   terminationPolicy: WipeOut
 ```

-Let's save this yaml configuration into mariadb.yaml
+Let's save this yaml configuration into `mariadb.yaml`
-Then create the above MariaDB CRD
+Then create the above MariaDB CRO

 ```bash
 $ kubectl create -f mariadb.yaml
 mariadb.kubedb.com/sample-mariadb created
 ```

-* In this yaml we can see in the `spec.version` field the version of MariaDB.
+* In this yaml we can see in the `spec.version` field specifies the version of MariaDB.
 You can list the KubeDB supported versions of MariaDB by running `kubectl get mariadbversion` command.
 * Another field to notice is the `spec.storageType` field.
 This can be `Durable` or `Ephemeral` depending on the requirements of the database to be persistent or not.
 * Lastly, the `spec.terminationPolicy` field is *Wipeout* means that the database will be deleted without restrictions.
 It can also be "Halt", "Delete" and "DoNotTerminate".
 Learn More about these [HERE](https://kubedb.com/docs/v2021.12.21/guides/mariadb/concepts/mariadb/#specterminationpolicy).

-Once these are handled correctly and the MariaDB object is deployed you will see that the following are created:
+Once these are handled correctly and the MariaDB object is deployed, you will see that the following are created:

 ```bash
 $ kubectl get all -n demo